This post was last updated on 6/13/2019

-By must-have WordPress plugins I mean those crucial plugins that no WordPress site should live without.
-Those plugins that cover the most essential parts of a website, like security, backup, SEO, spam, speed, and social media.
+By essential WordPress plugins, I mean those crucial plugins that no WordPress site should “live” without.

 1. iThemes Security

 iThemes Security is the former Better WP Security.
 They changed its name and a lot of other things.

 In my opinion, it’s the best security plugin out there.
 It’s very complex and provides many, many security features.

 Here’s a detailed guide on how to secure your WordPress website using iThemes Security.

 Here are some of its main features: